RLAlab/rlalab.github.io/content/authors/Matúš Mlynar/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Visitors
+  - Alumni

-  #- Researchers
+Hello, my name is Matúš.
+I'm an undergraduate student at Amsterdam University College majoring in natural sciences.
+In the RLA lab, I am working on elucidating how the control of intracellular metabolite secretion influences community population dynamics in the context of bioproduction.
+In my free time I enjoy travelling, cooking and archery.
 ---

-Hi, I'm Mengyao from China.
-I am trying to explore the production of some nutrients by engineered _Yarrowia lipolytica_, like carbohydrates, proteins and lipids.
-I am currently building a synthetic pathway for human milk oligosaccharides.
-Next may be the most valuable protein in human milk.
-Yes!
-We may be creating unrivaled baby formula!
-In my free time, I like to travel, chat with friends, and play the piano (some of my favorite songs).